vanallenlab/moalmanac-db/docs/sop.md

 [Return to Table of Contents](#table-of-contents)

 ## Cataloging relationships
-Molecular Oncology Almanac catalogues relationships which assert a connection between molecular features and clinical information or action.
-These are organized by [feature type](#molecular-features) within the [content](/content/) folder of this repository as tab delimited files.
+Molecular Oncology Almanac catalogues relationships that assert a connection between molecular features and clinical information or action.
+These are organized by [feature type](#molecular-features) as [records](/molecular-oncology-almanac.json).

 ### Evidence sources